ArctosDB/documentation-wiki/_documentation/higher-geography.markdown

     the most precise (NOT necessarily the smallest) formally named and delineated geographic term that is applicable to localities.
-There can be ten terms referring to things that overlap or are contained within “Inyo County,” but there should be exactly one thing that *is* Inyo County.
+There can be ten terms referring to things that overlap or are contained within "Inyo County," but there should be exactly one thing that *is* Inyo County.
--   Google is your friend. “{local word for county} County” is no longer amusing.
+-   Google is your friend. "{local word for county} County" is no longer amusing.
 New York City isn’t in Inyo County, Texas, no matter what it says on the label.
 (Label data should be transcribed to verbatim_locality.)
 -   Do not introduce unnecessary descriptors or ranks, but also do not exclude parts of proper names.
-“Santiago Metropolitan Region” in state_prov is correct; Maule Region in state_prov is redundant and confusing.
+"Santiago Metropolitan Region" in state_prov is correct; Maule Region in state_prov is redundant and confusing.
 Use the construction used by Wikipedia.
 -   Do not partially translate.
-“Región de la Araucanía” (disallowed under rules “use English Wikipedia” and “use ASCII128”) should be entered as “Araucania”, not “Region de Araucania” or “Region Araucania.”
+"Región de la Araucanía" (disallowed under rules "use English Wikipedia" and "use ASCII128") should be entered as "Araucania", not "Region de Araucania" or "Region Araucania."
--   Do not “promote” entities.
+-   Do not "promote" entities.
 Cities, vaguely-described districts, 4th-level administrative entities, and things the collector made up are verbatim_locality and should not be stuffed into geography.
-    Chilean Communes, for example, are “real” political entities, but as sub-county-level divisions are not formal geography.
+    Chilean Communes, for example, are "real" political entities, but as sub-county-level divisions are not formal geography.
--   Do “standardize” spelling.
+-   Do "standardize" spelling.
 Sometimes you’ll have to do something arbitrary, and that’s OK as long as you do the same arbitrary thing for all versions of the entity.
-Provincia de Aysén, región Aysén del General Carlos Ibáñez del Campo is entered as “South America, Chile, Aisen, Aisen,” for example, because “Aisen” is a somewhat-common transliteration, not because it’s any particular form of “correct.”
+Provincia de Aysén, región Aysén del General Carlos Ibáñez del Campo is entered as "South America, Chile, Aisen, Aisen," for example, because "Aisen" is a somewhat-common transliteration, not because it’s any particular form of "correct."
--   Use only “official” abbreviations.
-“Wrangell–**St.** Elias National Park and Preserve” is correct.
-“Something **Prov.**” is never acceptable.
+-   Use only "official" abbreviations.
+"Wrangell–**St.** Elias National Park and Preserve" is correct.
+"Something **Prov.**" is never acceptable.
 -   No parentheticals, cryptic square brackets, inline translations, etc.
 -   ~~No unnecessary punctuation or separators. *Kenya, North Eastern Province*, never *Kenya, North-Eastern Province.*~~
--   DO include any equivalent data excluded by these “rules” in “search terms.”
-These are becoming increasingly valuable in automated mapping to Arctos (and reducing duplicates); please MINIMALLY copy all of the “alternate names” (such as Spanish place names containing diacritics or “local” names given in Arabic or Thai characters) from Wikipedia into individual search terms fields.
+-   DO include any equivalent data excluded by these "rules" in "search terms."
+These are becoming increasingly valuable in automated mapping to Arctos (and reducing duplicates); please MINIMALLY copy all of the "alternate names" (such as Spanish place names containing diacritics or "local" names given in Arabic or Thai characters) from Wikipedia into individual search terms fields.
 -   Do NOT include descriptive text (such as the language in which a term is given) in search terms.
 Along with facilitating access to